-An expert-authored review (updated 2018) suggested the following testing strategy for those with a known or suspected diagnosis of a POLG related disorder:1
+An expert-authored review (updated 2024) suggested the following testing strategy for those with a known or suspected diagnosis of a POLG-related disorder:

-- "POLG-related disorders comprise a continuum of broad and overlapping phenotypes that can be distinct clinical entities or consist of a spectrum of overlapping phenotypes." - "Clinical diagnostic criteria do not exist.
-The diagnosis of most POLG-related disorders is established in a proband by identification of biallelic pathogenic variants in POLG by molecular genetic testing.
-The diagnosis of adPEO is established in a proband by identification of a heterozygous pathogenic variant in POLG by molecular genetic testing." - "Sequence analysis of POLG is performed first and followed by gene-targeted deletion/duplication analysis if no pathogenic variant is found." - "Sequence analysis of TWNK (formerly C10orf2 or PEO1) may be considered in persons with a suspected autosomal recessive POLG-related disorder but in whom only one POLG pathogenic variant was identified by single-gene testing, to investigate the possibility of digenic inheritance." - "A multigene panel that includes POLG, TWNK (formerly C10orf2 or PEO1), and other genes of interest may be considered."
+- "POLG-related disorders comprise a continuum of overlapping phenotypes that were clinically defined before the molecular basis was known.
+POLG-related disorders can therefore be considered an overlapping spectrum of disease presenting from early childhood to late adulthood.
+The age of onset broadly correlates with the clinical phenotype." - "Establishing the diagnosis of a POLG-related disorder relies on clinical findings and the identification of biallelic POLG pathogenic variants on molecular genetic testing for all phenotypes except autosomal dominant progressive external ophthalmoplegia (adPEO), for which identification of a heterozygous POLG pathogenic variant on molecular genetic testing is diagnostic." - "Sequence analysis of POLG is performed first to detect missense, nonsense, and splice site variants and small intragenic deletions/insertions.
+Note: Depending on the sequencing method used, single-exon, multiexon, or whole-gene deletions/ duplications may not be detected.
+If only one or no variant is detected by the sequencing method used, the next step is to perform gene-targeted deletion/ duplication analysis to detect intragenic and whole-gene deletions or duplications." - "In individuals with a suspected autosomal recessive POLG-related disorder but in whom only one POLG pathogenic variant has been identified by single-gene testing, identification of a second in trans pathogenic variant in POLG, use of RNA sequencing of POLG, or identification of pathogenic variants in other genes known to be associated with the phenotype may be revealing." - "Sequence analysis of TWNK (formerly C10orf2 or PEO1) may be considered in persons with a suspected autosomal recessive POLG-related disorder but in whom only one POLG pathogenic variant was identified by single-gene testing, to investigate the possibility of digenic inheritance." - "A multigene panel that includes POLG, TWNK (formerly C10orf2 or PEO1), and other genes of interest ... may be considered to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype."